Health and Wellness

 - Students may NOT carry any type of prescription or over the counter medication in school

 - If a student needs to take medication during the school day a parent/guardian must bring the medication to the nurse’s office in the original container, with student’s name (prescription & OTC) Note: Request two bottles from pharmacy – one for home & one for school.

 - OTC medications require a parent’s signature on the “Request for School to Administer Medications” form.
-(Form available for download below) Students must provide their own Acetaminophen, Ibuprofen, cough drops, antacids, etc. Families with more than one child are encouraged to send in a package/bottle with the family name written on it, however, a separate permission form is needed for each child.
+(Form available for download below) Physician signature is also required if medication is to be administered for more than 1 week.
+Students must provide their own Acetaminophen, Ibuprofen, cough drops, antacids, etc. Families with more than one child are encouraged to send in a package/bottle with the family name written on it, however, a separate permission form is needed for each child.

-- All children requiring Inhalers, EpiPens, and/or Benadryl must have action plans with MD signature, in addition to parental consent form.
+- All children requiring Inhalers, Epinephrine Pen, and/or Benadryl must have action plans with MD signature, in addition to parental consent form.

 - Inhalers – As a general rule, inhaler treatments are ordered on an “as needed” basis.
 However, occasionally, a student will require daily treatments for several days.
 In these instances, parents must send a note to the nurse’s office, indicating this temporary change.
 The written note should contain the start and end date for the daily treatments, the child’s name, complete instructions and a parent’s full signature.

 - As nurses, we cannot administer any medication that is expired or labeled incorrectly.